 The Candidacy Examination is best viewed as a preparatory experience for the dissertation, one that serves as a scaffold from thinking about texts and technology in formal course work toward the prospectus and dissertation.
-First, the core exam will encourage students to make connections between authors and ideas.
-Second, the two specialized exams will push students to examine other researchers' arguments.
-Later, the prospectus will require students to defend their own arguments in both written and oral form.
-This process culminates in the student's production of original work in the dissertation.

-The Candidacy Examination consists of three parts: (1) a general core exam based on a selection of texts from the core Texts & Technology PhD Candidacy Exam Reading list; (2) an exam based on the student's primary field of concentration; and (3) an exam based on a distinct secondary field or subfield of the student's research.
+First, the core exam will encourage students to make connections between authors and ideas in Texts & Technology as a whole based on a selection of texts from the core Texts & Technology PhD Candidacy Exam Reading list.
+Second, the two specialized exams will push students to examine other researchers' arguments in the specific fields they will contribute to with their dissertation, the student's primary field of concentration and a distinct secondary field or subfield of the student's research.